JSmith1826/stock-analysis/readme.md

 ![2018 Analysis](/Resources/AllStocks(2018).png)

 The trend does not look good for this entire sector.
 In 2017 11 out of the 12 stocks returned profits with 4 of the 12 returning better than 100% for the year!
 In 2017 the entire sector was hot and it was almost impossible to lose.
 The numbers for 2018 tell a different story.
 In 2018 only 2 of the 12 stocks we tracked turned a profit.
-Loses were the norm for the sector with the worst proformers down as much as 60% for the year suggesting that coming out of 2017 the market thought that many of these companies were overvalued.
+Loses were the norm for the sector with the worst performers down as much as 60% for the year suggesting that coming out of 2017 the market thought that many of these companies were overvalued.
-After looking at the trend within the sector Steve would do well to tell his parents to hold off buying into green energy until furthur analysis can be done showing that the prices withing the sector had bottomed out and were primed for a rebound.
+After looking at the trend within the sector Steve would do well to tell his parents to hold off buying into green energy until further analysis can be done showing that the prices withing the sector had bottomed out and were primed for a rebound.

 ### Code & Execution Time
 Below you can see the original code I used to perform the analysis along with the refactored code.
-There are only a few subtile changes within the code.
+There are only a few subtle changes within the code.
 The original uses Nested For Loops to compile the values and output them into a new sheet before moving on to the next ticker symbol.
-The refactored code makes use of three dirrefent arrays to store values (tickerVolumes, tickerStartingPrices and tickerEndingPrices) eliminating the need to nest loops.
+The refactored code makes use of three different arrays to store values (tickerVolumes, tickerStartingPrices and tickerEndingPrices) eliminating the need to nest loops.
 This new approach cuts the execution time of the script significantly as you can see in the screenshots below the code blocks.

 #### Original Code Using Nested Loops